Visiting Our Center

 - Work collaboratively to provide a coordinated, multidisciplinary response to reports of child abuse and neglect throughout each phase of your child’s case.

 Most reports of child abuse require an interview of the child.
 To limit the number of times your child needs to be interviewed, ACCAC coordinates an initial (forensic) interview.
-This interview typically involves a specially-trained ACCAC staff member who talks with your child about things that may have happened to them or things they may have witnessed.
+This interview involves a specially-trained ACCAC staff member who talks with your child about things that have happened to them or things they have witnessed.
 Team members directly involved with the investigation observe the interview from another room via video.